MarjanHJ/RobustPeakFinder/README.md

 1- A Test written specifically to read one image from a HDF5 file made in Australian Synchotron in the file: RobustPeakFinder_Python_Test_for_AS.py

-2- A Simple Test just to prove that the code is working in the file: RobustPeakFinder_Python_Test_Simple.py.
+2- A Simple test to prove that the code is working in the file: RobustPeakFinder_Python_Test_Simple.py.
 Simply type in:
 ```
 make test
 ```